 Exhibit hall activities and networking events do not qualify for credit.

-Attend qualifying sessions in full
+Attend the qualifying technical session in full.

 PDHs are typically awarded at a rate of 1 PDH per hour of participation.